These 7 Tips Can Save You Money and Miles When You Prep for a Road Trip

 - Make sure you’re covered with roadside assistance.

+It may also be helpful to consider ways to budget for your trip before you hit the road.
 After all that, you'll be prepared for your exciting vacation ahead.

 About the Author